About

 Organizing Committee in México:

-Cisteil X. Pérez Hernández - Michoacana University of Saint Nicholas from Hidalgo and IUCN Firefly Specialist Group
+Cisteil X. Pérez Hernández - Michoacana University of San Nicolás de Hidalgo and IUCN Firefly Specialist Group

 Sandra García de Jesús - Autonomous University of Tlaxcala

-Guillermo Pérez Flores - Autonomous University of Tlaxcala
+Guillermo Alejandro Pérez Flores - Autonomous University of Tlaxcala

 Ek del Val - Institute for Ecosystem and Sustainability Research, UNAM